solsoftware/capsula/tutorial.md

 });
 ```

 > Use ```deferredArgs``` keyword to specify function that gets called just before part's instantiation to return arguments for part's instantiation.
 The function would be called with the same arguments as the ones used to instantiate the owner capsule.
 The function should return either a single value or an array of values in cases when part's constructor requires multiple arguments.
+Reference ```this``` inside the function points to the owner capsule instance.

 Now, this: